zenzora/awesome-gcpsec/README.md

 [ScoutSuite](https://github.com/nccgroup/ScoutSuite) - Multi-cloud security-auditing tool,with GCP support

 [IAM Privilege Escalation in GCP](https://github.com/RhinoSecurityLabs/GCP-IAM-Privilege-Escalation) - Enumeration and exploit scripts for IAM privilege escalation

+[GCP Lateral Movement Detector] - Script to map out which GCP instances are able to access to each other